Mandarsir24/INVESTMENT-ANALYSIS-AT-COGNIFYZ-TECHNOLOGIES/README.md

 **Task 6: Source of Information**

-Objective: Analyze the sources from whichindividuals gather investmentinformation.
+Objective: Analyze the sources from which individuals gather investment information.

 **steps:-**

-source Analysis: Visualize whereindividuals get their investmentinformation (e.g., Newspapers,Internet).
+source Analysis: Visualize where individuals get their investment information (e.g., Newspapers,Internet).
-Insight Extraction: Analyze whichsources are most commonly reliedupon by investors.
+Insight Extraction: Analyze which sources are most commonly relied upon by investors.

 ![task 6-6](https://github.com/Mandarsir24/INVESTMENT-ANALYSIS-AT-COGNIFYZ-TECHNOLOGIES/assets/152494714/83c1a8c5-4903-4ef5-bd45-06f1f53f6fc2)

 **Task 7: Combine Insights into a Dashboard**

-Objective: Create a comprehensive dashboardincorporating all insights.
+Objective: Create a comprehensive dashboard incorporating all insights.

 **steps:-**

-Dashboard Design: Design an intuitive dashboardlayout in Power BI.
+Dashboard Design: Design an intuitive dashboard layout in Power BI.
-Incorporate Insights: Include visualizations from allprevious analyses in the dashboard.
+Incorporate Insights: Include visualizations from all previous analyses in the dashboard.
-Interactivity: Add interactive elements forexploring the data further.
+Interactivity: Add interactive elements for exploring the data further.
-Key Findings: Summarize major insights derivedfrom the analysis.
+Key Findings: Summarize major insights derived from the analysis.
-Finalization: Polish the dashboard for a professionalappearance and user-friendly experience
+Finalization: Polish the dashboard for a professional appearance and user-friendly experience

 ![task 7-7](https://github.com/Mandarsir24/INVESTMENT-ANALYSIS-AT-COGNIFYZ-TECHNOLOGIES/assets/152494714/5dda936b-20d1-4c5c-8295-cd4f9390604b)